operator-playground-io/Grafana-Operator-Playground-tile/tutorials/access-grafana-dashboard-to-check-metrics.md

 ![](_images/dashboard-setting-option.png)

-   Click on the "dashboard settings" icon.
+   Click on the "Dashboard settings" option.

 3. Give a meaningful dashboard Name and click on "Save dashboard".See below snapshot for reference:

 ![](_images/new-dashboard-name-prometheus.png)

 4. Click on "Add panel" as shown in below snapshot.
-"Add new panel window" will come.
+"Add new panel" window will come.

 ![](_images/add-panel-prom.png)